 After rinsing it with water and removing loose dirt and other soft residues, it’s time to remove tough stains.

-Mix 3-5 drops of a regular dish soap in a gallon of warm water and mix it well.
-Dump a piece of clot or a sponge to the mixture and start wiping down the rotomolded cooler inside and out.
+Mix 3-5 drops of regular dish soap in a gallon of warm water and mix it well.
+Dump a piece of cloth or a sponge into the mixture and start wiping down the rotomolded cooler inside and out.

 Take note that it is always better to start inside and end outside the cooler.
 This is to avoid bringing more bacteria inside where your food is stored.

-Dip your sponge/cloth to the mixture regularly.
+Dip your sponge/cloth into the mixture regularly.
 Do this until all stains are removed and you’ve wiped down the entire cooler.